 This is not meant to belittle anyone who wishes to make changes to their physical appearance.
 We must recognize that it is acceptable to want to change or improve certain aspects of our bodies while still loving ourselves.

-For instance, it’s fine to want to lose a few extra pounds or to undergo some treatments.
+For instance, it’s fine to want to lose a few extra pounds or undergo treatments.
 The important thing to remember is that your perceived ‘flaws’ should NOT define who you are or your self-worth.

 Accept and love yourself for who you are right now!

-However, body acceptance does not imply that you should simply say, “I accept myself, this is who I am,” and go about your business.
+However, body acceptance does not imply that you should simply say, “I accept myself; this is who I am,” and go about your business.
 That is not what I am referring to here.

 You should always strive for optimal wellness.
 Especially if there are health concerns, you should always listen to professionals and follow their advice.

-celebrate our bodies
+Celebrate our bodies

 Another important thing we need to do is celebrate our bodies and be grateful for what our bodies do for us daily.